 As word continued to spread about his mission, Brayden started receiving Facebook messages of people asking if they could donate items for the boxes!
 Now he was receiving donations of hygiene items, toys, art materials and school supplies to put in the boxes.
 This means Brayden’s hard earned money stretched even further than imagined.
 It was a true example of loaves and fishes.
 Brayden’s mom says: “God is amazing like that.
 Our community has responded in a big, big way.
 There seems to be a lot of interest in supporting children in the foster system.
 This is a very tangible way to do exactly that.”
 Wilsonville has been extremely generous in supporting Brayden’s mission.
 Brayden began that summer with a goal of filling four boxes.
 He ended up filling 28.

 The following summer was even more remarkable.
 His hope was to exceed his first summer’s total and fill 40 boxes.
 He filled 102!

 The next step in Brayden’s mission is to encourage other kids to STEP IN.
 Step in where they see a need.
 Not to let being a kid stop you.
 Where your heart sees a need, step in and fill the gap.
 As Brayden says, “Every act of kindness, changes the world.”

-Brayden is now in fifth grade.
+Brayden is now in seventh grade.
 He enjoys baseball, soccer, basketball and playing with his friends.